The Big 4 Accounting FirmsEverything You Need to Know

 Deloitte’s audit practice is 40% smaller than PwC’s, which means that it has to concentrate on its other services.
 This is primarily consulting, which as noted above is its biggest service line.

-Deloitte was the only Big 4 firm to retain its full consulting capability following the Enron crisis [link].
+Deloitte was the only Big 4 firm to retain its full consulting capability following the Enron crisis.
+This turned out to be a very good decision!
+It’s really the only one that can be called a true Big 4 consulting firm.

-While audit is an annual process that requires long standing and deep client relationships that sometimes last for decades, consulting is project based and every year new projects must be won and delivered.
+While audit is an annual process that requires long standing and deep client relationships that sometimes last for decades, consulting is more project based and oftentime new projects must be won and delivered each year.

 This is reflected in Deloitte’s culture which is the most entrepreneurial and fast moving within the Big 4.

-Deloitte also invests heavily in its people, including making huge investments in facilities like Deloitte University [link].
+Deloitte also invests heavily in its people, including making huge investments in facilities like Deloitte University.

 EY Revenues, Clients and Global Reach